lorilew/python-101/functions.md

 def go_on_rollacoaster():
     return "wwhhhheeeeeeeee!"
 ```

 Decorators are useful for encapsulating repeated code that happens at the beginning or end of a
 function.
-They also allow us to spearate concerns and test the repeated code once in it's own
+They also allow us to separate concerns and test the repeated code once in it's own
 function.
 A good example of this is checking that someone is authorised to use the function.

 ### Simple Decorator Template
 * Allow the wrapped function to have arguments
 * Return the wrapped function return values
 * Use the `@functools.wraps` decorator, this will preserve the orignal function information.

 ```
 import functools
 import functools